Originally published May 1, 2019, updated November 10, 2021

 Correctly pricing your products is fundamental to any business.
-But how do you know if your price correctly reflects its value and demand?
+But how do you know if your price accurately reflects its value and demand?
 Price too low and you leave money on the table; price too high and you lose sales.
-The optimal price will always depend on the product, the customer, and the market.
-Successful B2B companies tailor their pricing strategies to maximize profit per customer and product.
+The optimal B2B eCommerce pricing strategy will always depend on the product, the customer, and the market.
+Successful B2B eCommerce companies tailor their price strategies to maximize profit per customer and product.

 Three Product Types